-Pyrtable is compatible with Python 3.7 and 3.8.
-Previous 3.x versions may or may not work.
+Pyrtable is compatible with Python 3.8 and 3.9.
 Python 2.x is not supported at all.

 Questions, bug reports, improvements

 Want to try it out, contribute, suggest, offer a hand?
 Great!
 The project is available at https://github.com/vilarneto/ pyrtable.